× Gardening Advice

 FAQ

-Which type of lighting is best for indoor plants?
+Which type of lighting best suits indoor plant growth?

-Because they emit less heat that incandescents, floriescent lights are a good choice for growing indoor plants.
+Because they emit less heat, floralescent lights are great for indoor gardening.
 They provide steady lighting without dimming or flickering.
-You can find regular or compact fluorescent fluorescent bulbs.
-CFLs require 75% less energy than traditional bulbs.
+Both regular and compact fluorescent fluorescent bulbs are available.
+CFLs are up to 75% cheaper than traditional bulbs.

 Statistics